PyChanyoung/Study/System Design/SystemDesign.md

 Typically, quadtree nodes contain some form of spatial data - for example, locations on a map - with a maximum capacity of some specified number **n**.
 So long as nodes aren't at capacity, they remain leaf nodes; once they reach capacity, they're given four children nodes, and their data entries are split across the four children nodes.

-A quadtree lends itself well to storing spatial data becuase it can be represented as a grid filled with rectangles that are recursively subdivided into four sub-rectangles, where each quadtree node is represented by a rectangle and each rectangle represents a spatial region.
+A quadtree lends itself well to storing spatial data because it can be represented as a grid filled with rectangles that are recursively subdivided into four sub-rectangles, where each quadtree node is represented by a rectangle and each rectangle represents a spatial region.
 Assuming we're storing locations in the world, we can imagine a quadtree with a maximum node-capacity **n** as follows:

 - The root node, which represents the entilre world, is the outermost rectangle.
 - If the entire world has more than **n** locations, the outermost rectangle is divided into four quadrants, each representing a region of the world.